NiordOrg/niord-keycloak/README.md

 In order to use Niord you will need to have a running Keycloak instance as Niord needs an instance for user management.

-The easiest way to setup a local Keycloak is by using Docker Compose on your local computer as we will describe in the next section.
+The easiest way to setup a local Keycloak is by using Docker Compose as described in the next section.

 ## Keyclock via Docker Compose